Degree Works FAQ - Students

 Students should speak with their departmental advisor for more information.

-Speak with your advisor (find your Primary Advisor on Web4U) or schedule an appointment with the Academic Advising Center.
+Speak with your advisor or schedule an appointment with the Academic Advising Center.
 Additionally, you can find additional student resources for Degree Works on the Registrar’s Office website.

 Using the Worksheet